When is cumulative dose response monotonic? Analysis of incoherent feedforward motifs: Introduction

 \item We derive an integral representation of the sensitivity of the cumulative dose response (cDR) with respect to the input.
 This leads to two general results: a sufficient condition for monotonicity and a complementary sufficient condition for non-monotonicity.
 Together, these results reduce the problem of determining monotonicity to verifying qualitative sign conditions along system trajectories.

-\item We apply this framework to four canonical {\IFFM} systems and obtain a complete characterization of their monotonicity properties.
-In particular, we show that certain {\IFFM} structures exhibit monotone cumulative responses despite nonmonotone dose responses, while others fail to satisfy the required conditions.
+\item We apply this framework to four canonical {\IFFM} systems and determine their monotonicity behavior.
+In particular, we show that certain {\IFFM} structures exhibit monotone cumulative responses despite nonmonotone dose responses, while others fail to satisfy the sufficient conditions for monotonicity.

 \item We identify two novel mechanisms of {\IFFM}s that lead to nonmonotonic response. \end{itemize}

 These results provide a more unified perspective on monotonicity of cumulative responses and clarify the role of network structure in shaping input–output behavior.